IKDinev/IKDinev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ivan
+- 🔭 I’m currently working on a python project.
-- 🌱 I’m currently learning piton
+- 🌱 I’m currently learning python for beginners.
-- 📫 How to reach me: ivan
+- 📫 How to reach me: ivandinev279@abv.bg
-- ⚡ Fun fact: ivan
+- ⚡ Fun fact: I have a cat.